sulli83/milestone_project_1/README.md

 * Testing screen sizing.
 * Testing All links
 * Testing Nagivagation between pages
-* Tested responsiveness off all elements.
+* Tested responsiveness of all elements.

 ### All testing in the following browsers.
 * Chrome